Henry Morton Stanley: Stanley as Leopold's agent

 In 1890, on the 25th anniversary of Leopold's reign as Belgian monarch, Stanley was taken from one banquet hall to another, proclaimed a hero.
-Leopold honored him with the Order of Leopold.
+Leopold honoured him with the Order of Leopold.
 Together they examined the entire Congolese situation.
 The key question was how the Free State could become profitable.
-Stanley pointed out to the monarch, among other things, the potential of rubber mining.
+Stanley pointed out to the monarch, among other things, the potential of rubber production.
 Stanley wrote: "You can find it on almost any tree.
 As we made our way through the forest, it was literally raining rubber juice.
 Our clothes were full of it.
 The Congo has so many tributaries that a well-organized company can easily extract a few tons of rubber per year here.
 You only have to sail up such a river and the branches with rubber hang almost up to your ship."

 In 1891, rubber extraction was divided among concessionaires.
 This soon led to abuses, when the switch was made to "forced labour".

 Founding of Leopoldville (Kinshasa)

-Stanley, who had left from a post at Vivi near Matadi on 21 February 1880, arrived at Stanley pool on December 3th 1882.
-Building a road from Vivi to Isangila, Stanley took almost 2 years to traverse the rapids towing with him 50 tonnes of equipment, including 2 dismantled steamboats and a barge.
-After arriving at Stanley pool, a local king, Makoko of the Anziku Kingdom, gave him a site near Kintambo to build a city, despite hostilities from another nearby king, named Ngaliema he decided to start the construction of Leopoldville on the hillside of Khonzo Izulu.
-Today Kinshasa hosts 17.00.000 people and is one of the world's fastest growing megacities.
+Stanley, who had left from a post at Vivi near Matadi on 21 February 1880, arrived at Stanley pool on 3 December 1882.
+Building a road from Vivi to Isangila, Stanley took almost two years to traverse the rapids towing with him 50 tonnes of equipment, including two dismantled steamboats and a barge.
+After he arrived at Stanley pool, a local king, Makoko of the Anziku Kingdom, gave him a site near Kintambo to build a city.
+Despite hostilities from another nearby king, Ngaliema, he decided to start the construction of Léopoldville on the hillside of Khonzo Izulu.
+Today Kinshasa's population is 17,000,000, and it is one of the world's fastest growing megacities.